Six members of Sunrisers Hyderabad, including Vijay Shankar, identified as close contacts; SRH vs DC game to go ahead on schedule

 Despite inheriting a team (the new owners retained 20 players from the Chargers squad, including Kumar Sangakkara as captain) the Sunrisers took some time to form a stable core.
 In the first two years, they trialled four captains, Sangakkara, Cameron White, Daren Sammy and Shikhar Dhawan.
 While their bowling proved their stronger suit, in general, they struggled to find their best XI.

 The Sunrisers began to shape their own identity in 2015, when David Warner was made captain.
 The team finished sixth that year, but unlike his predecessors, Warner retained the captaincy on the back of his own strong performances.
 Muttiah Muralitharan also replaced Waqar Younis as bowling consultant around the same time, and the quartet of head coach Tom Moody, mentor VVS Laxman, Murali and Warner worked like a well-oiled machine over the next few years.
 In 2020, Trevor Bayliss took over as head coach, and Brad Haddin came in as assistant coach.
+Ahead of the 2021 season, Moody returned to the Sunrisers camp, this time as the director of cricket.

 In 2016, after finishing third on the points table, the Sunrisers won three knockout games on the trot to clinch their maiden title.
 They also reached the final in 2018 despite the absence of Warner, their captain and best batsman.